prachigarg23/Road-Traffic-counting-using-python-and-opencv/README.md

 #### Results

 We implemented the algorithm on the given dataset be using two different background subtraction methods using  MOG2 and KNN.

+* *In Background subtraction using MOG2:* *

+Mask:

+  - Find and store point having minimum to the path along with the distance